web3-nomad/hedera-docs/tutorials/hello-world/hscs-smart-contract.md

 Once you have completed writing the smart contract in Solidity, you will need to compile it using the Solidity compiler installed earlier.

 Invoke the compiler on your Solidity file.
-Then, list files in the current directory.
+Then list files in the current directory.

 ```shell
 solcjs --bin --abi ./my_contract.sol